senalw/ratestask/README.md

 * As a user, I should be able to get the average price by passing either a port code or region slug for the origin and destination, and vice-versa.
 * As a user, I should be able to query for a given time range.
 * As a user, I expect null to be returned when there are fewer than 3 prices present for a day on a given route.
-* As a user, I expect to query without passing a date, with the current date (today) being considered for querying.
-(Additional feature)
+* As a user, I expect to query without passing a date range.
+Then the API should consider the current date (today) for querying.
+(Additional feature as it provides more practicality of using the API)

 #### Query Parameters
 - date_from